Cell Products ⇢ Wild-type cells ⇢

 Figure 4: A) Simplified schematic of the gluconeogenesis pathway within human liver.

-Figure 4: B) G6PC mRNA levels in liver carcinoma HepG2 cells, Opti-HEP, and primary human hepatocytes (PHH).
+Figure 4: B) G6PC mRNA levels in liver carcinoma HepG2 cells, Ulti-HEP, and primary human hepatocytes (PHH).

-Figure 4: C) G6PC mRNA levels in liver carcinoma HepG2 cells and Opti-HEP treated with 0.1mM dbcAMP (gluconeogenesis inducer).
+Figure 4: C) G6PC mRNA levels in liver carcinoma HepG2 cells and Ulti-HEP treated with 0.1mM dbcAMP (gluconeogenesis inducer).

-Figure 4: D) Glucose secretion in dbcAMP-treated liver carcinoma HepG2 cells and Opti-HEP upon pyruvate challenge.
+Figure 4: D) Glucose secretion in dbcAMP-treated liver carcinoma HepG2 cells and Ulti-HEP upon pyruvate challenge.
 Data are presented as mean±SEM of n=3-4 independent experiments. mRNA expression data were normalized to 18S rRNA.

-Figure 5: A) mRNA expression levels of Phase I CYP450 genes in liver carcinoma HepG2 cells, Opti-HEP, and primary human hepatocytes (PHH).
+Figure 5: A) mRNA expression levels of Phase I CYP450 genes in liver carcinoma HepG2 cells, Ulti-HEP, and primary human hepatocytes (PHH).

 def027_figure6a_v1

-Figure 6: A) Representative immunocytochemistry pictures showing the localization of ASGR1 in the Opti-HEP membrane.
+Figure 6: A) Representative immunocytochemistry pictures showing the localization of ASGR1 in the Ulti-HEP membrane.
 Cells were counterstained with the membrane marker E-cadherin and DAPI.

 def027_figure6b_v2